-Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with any materials, such as aluminum foil or aftermarket oven liners.
-Aluminum foil and other liners may trap heat, causing a fire hazard.
+Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil or aftermarket oven liners.
+Doing so blocks air flow through the oven and may cause carbon monoxide poisoning.
+Aluminum foil linings may trap heat, causing a fire hazard.